bhits/pls-api/README.md

 ### Prerequisites

 This API uses *[MySQL](https://www.mysql.com/)* for persistence.
-It requires having a database user account with Object Rights to a schema with default name `npi`. *Please see [Configure](#configure) section for details of configuring the data source.*
+It requires having a database user account with Object Rights to a schema with the default name `npi`. *Please see [Configure](#configure) section for details of configuring the data source.*

-Currently, PLS do not support a database migration process, so the schema is needed to be created manually.
+Currently, the PLS API does not support a database migration process, so the schema must be created manually.
 A [SQL file](npi-db-sample/npi-db-sample.sql) is provided with this project to create the schema and populate it with a small set of sample provider data.

 This API is a [Spring MVC](http://docs.spring.io/spring/docs/current/spring-framework-reference/html/mvc.html) project that requires a separate application server to run it.
 [Apache Tomcat 8](http://tomcat.apache.org/) is the recommended application server to run this API.
 The expected default context path for this API is `/pls`.